MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

 # Manage Microsoft 365 connectors and custom connectors

 Connectors in Microsoft Teams deliver content and service updates directly from third-party services into a Teams channel.
-Using connectors, the users receive updates from popular services such as Trello, Wunderlist, GitHub, and Azure DevOps Services.
+By using connectors, users can receive updates from popular services such as Azure DevOps Services, Trello, Wunderlist, GitHub, and more.
 Connectors post these updates directly into the chat stream.
 This functionality makes it easy for all the team members to stay in sync and quickly receive the relevant information.

 Teams and Microsoft 365 groups use connectors.
 You can use the same connectors in Teams and Microsoft Exchange.